s-akbar-zamin/CPU-Cooler/README.md

 # CPU-Cooler

-I built a CPU water cooler in high school from old computer parts to learn how to weld, solder, and basic circuit design.
-Images and descriptions were taken from a college essay titled Philosophy of Engineering.pdf.
+I built a CPU water cooler in high school from old computer parts to learn how to weld, solder, and design basic circuits.
+Images and descriptions were taken from a college essay titled and uploaded as Philosophy of Engineering.pdf.

 1. Radiator and Fans